advaithmj/advaithmj.github.io/_posts/2026-01-28-ReseedingDrone.md

 ## What I Built

-I designed a **450 mm autonomous reseeding drone** using a Pixhawk flight controller and GPS-based navigation.
+I designed a **450 mm autonomous reseeding drone** using a Pixhawk flight controller and GPS-based navigation

 The project includes:
 - A 450 mm quadcopter frame